iluvjava/Maths/Notebook 2.0 obsidian/AMATH 561 Probability Theory/Probability Basics/Infinite Probability Spaces Measure.md

 **Minimality**

 > The sigma algebra generated will be the minimal.
-Which means that, almong all the possible simgma algebra containing the set $\mathcal{A}$, the generaeted set will be the smallest.
+Which means that, among all the possible sigma algebra containing the set $\mathcal{A}$, the generated set will be the smallest.

 This is important to generating uncountable probability spaces.